 From April 2019, businesses with a turnover above £85k will have to submit VAT returns through the HMRC gateway using compatible accounting software.
 Known as Making Tax Digital, the initiative is the government’s way to modernise the tax system and reduce the burden for taxpayers.

 The selection of MTD compatible software will depend on a business’ existing accounting package, however unless they’re on the latest version, organisations won’t be compliant with the new gateway.
-Although it may seem like an unnecessary burden, MTD can be more of an opportunity to review your existing accounting software with a view to become more agile, expand and turn the tables on larger scale organisations.
+Although it may seem like an unnecessary burden, MTD can be more of an opportunity to review your existing accounting software with a view to becoming more agile, expand and turn the tables on larger scale organisations.

 Why should I start preparing for MTD so early?